abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

 ### 7.1.
 Create an Amazon IAM Policy Role.

-- Create IAM Policy Role
+- Create IAM Policy Role.
-- Create a cluster IAM role and attach the required Amazon EKS IAM managed policy to it.
+- Create a cluster IAM role and attach the required `Amazon EKS IAM managed policy` to it.
-- Open a terminal or command prompt and navigate to the `EKS directory` and run the following command:.
+- Open a terminal or command prompt and navigate to the **EKS directory** and run the following command:.

+        aws iam create-role --role-name <Policy-Role-Name> \
-        aws iam create-role   --role-name <Policy-Role-Name>  --assume-role-policy-document file://"eks-cluster-role-trust-policy.json"
+        aws iam create-role --role-name <Policy-Role-Name> \
+            --assume-role-policy-document file://"eks-cluster-role-trust-policy.json"

-- Attach Policy Role
+- Attach Policy Role.
 - Attach the required Amazon EKS managed IAM policy to the role.

--
-        aws iam attach-role-policy   --policy-arn arn:aws:iam::aws:policy/AmazonEKSClusterPolicy   --role-name EKS-Cluster-trust-policy-role
+        aws iam attach-role-policy \
+            --policy-arn arn:aws:iam::aws:policy/AmazonEKSClusterPolicy \
+            --role-name EKS-Cluster-trust-policy-role

 ### 7.2.
-Create an Amazon VPC
+Create an Amazon VPC.
-- Create an Amazon VPC with public and private subnets that meets Amazon EKS requirements
+- Create an Amazon VPC with public and private subnets that meets Amazon EKS requirements.
-- Open a terminal or command prompt and navigate to the `cloudformation directory` and run the following command:.
+- Open a terminal or command prompt and navigate to the **cloudformation directory** and run the following command:.

-        aws cloudformation create-stack --region <your-region> --stack-name <stack-name> --template-body file://amazon-eks-vpc-private-subnets.yaml
+        aws cloudformation create-stack \
+            --region <your-region> \
+            --stack-name <stack-name> \
+            --template-body file://amazon-eks-vpc-private-subnets.yaml

+- **Replace:**<br>
+`<your-region>` with your **region**.<br>
+`<stack-name>` with your **stack-name**.<br>

-- Navigate to the `cloud-formation outputs` and write down:<br>
+- Navigate to the `cloud-formation outputs` Make note and write down:<br>
             - Subnets IDs in the **VPC** `<PrivateSubnet01>, <PrivateSubnet02>, <PublicSubnet01>, <PublicSubnet02>`<br>
             - **SecurityGroups** `<Security group>`